This blog was first published last year (2012) on the 75th anniversary of the publication of The Hobbit.

 The next year Tolkien started work on his unnamed “sequel” to The Hobbit.
 He sent the first chapter to his publisher who, of course, passed “A Long-expected Party” to none other than young Rayner who was now eleven.
 The publisher-in-training enjoyed the chapter but complained there was too much “hobbit-talk.”
 Ha!

 Nearly fifteen years went by.
 Tolkien worked diligently on The Lord of the Rings all that time, typing out the entire 600,000 word manuscript by himself.
 Twice.
-He found a publisher, and then became furious when the publisher kept stalling on the release date, and he withdrew the manuscript in a fit of pique that he soon regretted most terribly.
+(And typing with only two fingers) He found a publisher, and then became furious when the publisher kept stalling on the release date, and he withdrew the manuscript in a fit of pique that he soon regretted most terribly.
 Thankfully Rayner—now an adult and working for the family publishing company—reappeared on the scene with the good timing of a wizard, and asked if he might see the manuscript.
 The rest is publishing history.
+(Christopher Tolkien, by the way, still uses his father’s typewriter and composed all twelve volumes of The History of Middle-earth on it and even The Silmarillion.)

 Rayner shepherded Tolkien through the arduous process of getting The Lord of the Rings ready for publication.
 It was Rayner’s idea to divide the massive book into three parts, much to Tolkien’s annoyance (Peter Jackson is not the first to split one of Tolkien’s books into a trilogy).
 The author’s exchanges with Rayner (in The Letters of J.R.R.
 Tolkien) during this period are a wonderful and amusing window into their fascinating relationship.
 Tolkien is like a cantankerous but lovable Bilbo dealing with Frodo, arguing about the titles for the books (he did not like the name The Two Towers one bit), and complaining comically about finalizing the map of Middle-earth, “This map is hell!”